ask2901/Vaccant_Seat/README.md

 ----------
 *Problem Statement*
 ----------
-- Our challenge is to build a Computer Vision based System which captures live footage from the CCTV Camera in Sudarshan Restaurant and detect empty tables.
+- Our challenge is to build a Computer Vision based System which captures live footage from the CCTV Camera in Canteen and detect empty tables.
 - Empty tables will be surrounded with a green bounding box in the video and Occupied ones as Red.
-- This system can later be used for ICH, Library for the same problem statement after we've dealt with the challenges faced during Step 1: Sudarshan Restaurant.
+- This system can later be used for ICH, Library for the same problem statement after we've dealt with the challenges faced during Step 1: Canteen.
-- Our plan is to display the live status on a website/app for all the IISERB community to access.
+- Our plan is to display the live status on a website/app for all the NIT Surat Community to access.

 ----------
 *Prerequisites*